GavinPalmer1984/expertise/research-prompts/moral-development-ai-coaching-prompt.md

 - How should parents balance safety concerns with growth opportunities in giving children more freedom?
 - What approaches work for children who prove they can't handle increased freedom responsibly?
 - How can AI help parents navigate the complex decisions about technology use as a tool vs. entertainment?
+- How can parents effectively encourage children to find joy through simplicity, non-materialistic pursuits, and courageously exploring the unknown?
+- What are effective ways to counter cultural materialism and help children discover satisfaction through experiences, relationships, and discovery rather than acquisition?

 ### Individual Moral Tendency Assessment
 - How can AI identify whether someone tends toward over-empathy (needs boundaries) or under-empathy (needs perspective-taking)?